 What is Minoxidil?

 Minoxidil is a topical hair treatment that is used to prevent or reverse hair loss.
-It’s most commonly found under the brand name, Rogaine®, and must be used twice a day, every day.
+It’s most commonly found under the brand name, Rogaine®.
+For Rogaine to work effectively, it must be used twice a day, every day.

 This treatment works by widening the blood vessels, which improves blood flow and encourages a better flow of nutrients to your hair follicles.
 This increase in blood flow brings on something that’s known as the ‘growth phase’ of the hair cycle, which can help stop balding.